Posted on Jan 24, 2020

 Rotator cuff tears, meniscal tears, labral tears, and ligament tears are some of the most overly diagnosed conditions.

-MRI studies with optimal sequences are able to demonstrate the pathology of bones, joints, ligaments, and muscles.
+MRI studies with optimal sequences can demonstrate the pathology of bones, joints, ligaments, and muscles.
 For most misdiagnoses, there are usually findings present on the scans that a second opinion reader can catch to correct the sports injury diagnosis.

 CONNECT WITH A SPECIALIST